-These are two separate but related hormones and neurotransmitters, known as the ‘Catecholamines’.
+These are two separate but related hormones and neurotransmitters, known as ‘Catecholamines’.
 They are produced in the medulla of the adrenal glands and in some neurons of the central nervous system.
-They are released into the bloodstream and serve as chemical mediators, and also convey the nerve impulses to various organs.
+They are released into the bloodstream and serve as chemical mediators, and also convey nerve impulses to various organs.
 Adrenaline has many different actions depending on the type of cells it is acting upon.
 However, the overall effect of adrenaline is to prepare the body for the ‘fight or flight’ response in times of stress, i.e. for vigorous and/or sudden action.
 Key actions of adrenaline include increasing the heart rate, increasing blood pressure, expanding the air passages of the lungs, enlarging the pupil in the eye, redistributing blood to the muscles and altering the body’s metabolism, so as to maximise blood glucose levels (primarily for the brain).
 A closely related hormone, noradrenaline, is released mainly from the nerve endings of the sympathetic nervous system (as well as in relatively small amounts from the adrenal medulla).
-There is a continuous low-level of activity of the sympathetic nervous system resulting in release of noradrenaline into the circulation, but adrenaline release is only increased at times of acute stress.
-These hormones are normally related to adrenal and extra adrenal NETs such as Pheochromocytoma and Paraganglioma.
+There is a continuous low level of activity of the sympathetic nervous system resulting in the release of noradrenaline into the circulation, but adrenaline release is only increased at times of acute stress.
+These hormones are normally related to adrenal and extra-adrenal NETs such as Pheochromocytoma and Paraganglioma.
 Like serotonin secreting tumours, adrenal secreting tumours convert the offending hormone into something which comes out in urine.
-In fact, this is measured (amongst other tests) by 24 hour urine test very similar to 5HIAA (with its own diet and drug restrictions).
-It’s known as 24-hour urinary catacholamines and metanephrines.
+In fact, this is measured (amongst other tests) by 24-hour urine test very similar to 5HIAA (with its own diet and drug restrictions).
+It’s known as 24-hour urinary catecholamines and metanephrines.
 Worth noting that adrenaline is also known as Epinephrine (one of the 5 E’s of Carcinoid Syndrome).

-This is a steroid hormone, one of the glucocorticoids, made in the cortex of the adrenal glands and then released into the blood, which transports it all round the body.
+This is a steroid hormone, one of the glucocorticoids, made in the cortex of the adrenal glands and then released into the blood, which transports it all around the body.
 Almost every cell contains receptors for cortisol and so cortisol can have lots of different actions depending on which sort of cells it is acting upon.
 These effects include controlling the body’s blood sugar levels and thus regulating metabolism acting as an anti-inflammatory, influencing memory formation, controlling salt and water balance, influencing blood pressure.
 Blood levels of cortisol vary dramatically, but generally are high in the morning when we wake up, and then fall throughout the day.
 This is called a diurnal rhythm.
 In people who work at night, this pattern is reversed, so the timing of cortisol release is clearly linked to daily activity patterns.
 In addition, in response to stress, extra cortisol is released to help the body to respond appropriately.
 Too much cortisol over a prolonged period of time can lead to Cushing’s syndrome.
 Cortisol oversecretion can be associated with Adrenal Cortical Carcinoma (ACC) which can sometimes be grouped within the NET family.

 Other hormones related to ACC include: